Enhancing Scalability in Bayesian Nonparametric Factor Analysis of Spatiotemporal Data: Introduction

-The rest of this paper is organized as follows. \Cref{sect2} depicts our baseline Bayesian spatiotemporal latent factor model with prior specification. \Cref{sect3} deduces the complete data likelihood with the introduced cluster numbers and latent uniform variables for our novel slice sampling algorithm and delineates detailed new posterior sampling steps for the involved spatial clustering parameters. \Cref{sect4} derives our novel spatial latent NNGP prior and sequential updating schemes and provides theoretical justifications for the resulting great computational acceleration and high spatial scalability. \Cref{sect5} elaborates on spatial prediction and temporal trends clustering. \Cref{sect6} presents extensive simulation experiments to demonstrate the remarkably accelerated computation under and appealing comprehensive performances of our introduced new approaches regarding main model fitting and certain crucial inferential procedures. \Cref{sect7} concludes with a summary of our achievements and pointers towards potential future work.
-Finally, the Appendices detail full posterior sampling steps for our models, pinpoint and offer powerful acceleration solutions on equispaced time points to temporal portion computational burdens in the original MCMC algorithm, give indispensable methodology, justification, notes, comments, and procedures complementary to \Cref{sect2,sect3,sect4,sect5}, and present model extensions to accommodate some non-normal observations.
+This paper is organized as follows. \Cref{sect2} depicts the baseline Bayesian spatiotemporal Gaussian factor model in \textcite{Berchuck2021} and illustrates its weaknesses in computational scalability through detailed analysis of a motivating example, demonstrating our techniques' strong acceleration capabilities. \Cref{sect3} introduces our novel slice sampling algorithm. \Cref{sect4} derives a new spatial latent NNGP prior and sequential updating schemes with theoretical justifications for the improved computational and storage complexity. \Cref{sect5} elaborates on spatial prediction and temporal trends clustering. \Cref{sect6} presents simulation experiments justifying scalability improvements and a real data example. \Cref{sect7} discusses potential future work.
+Finally, the Supplementary Material details full posterior sampling steps, offers additional acceleration solutions and imposes more complicated temporal structures on equispaced time points, complements \Cref{sect2,sect3,sect4,sect5,sect6}, and provides extensions to model non-normal observations.